atbcb/usab-uswds/_pages/about/eeo/aap.md

 #### D. Promotions

-##### 1. Does your agency have a trigger involving PWD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?&nbsp; (The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)&nbsp; For non-GS pay plans, please use the approximate senior grade levels.&nbsp; If “yes”, describe the trigger(s) in the text box.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+##### 1. Does your agency have a trigger involving PWD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?
+(The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)
+For non-GS pay plans, please use the approximate senior grade levels.
+If “yes”, describe the trigger(s) in the text box.
+Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

 > a.
 SES
 >> i.
 Qualified Internal Applicants (PWD)